Liu Tun: Service under Sima Jiong and Sima Ai

-Liu Tun was eventually transferred to Interior Minister of Taiyuan.
-In February 301, after purging the Jia clan the previous year, the Prince of Zhao, Sima Lun usurped the throne from Emperor Hui.
+Liu Tun was eventually transferred to the Interior Minister of Taiyuan.
+In February 301, after purging the Jia clan the previous year, the Prince of Zhao, Sima Lun, usurped the throne from Emperor Hui.
 He appointed Liu Tun as General Who Attacks Barbarians, but he declined.
 When the Prince of Qi, Sima Jiong, raised a coalition to restore Emperor Hui later that April, Liu Tun raised an army in support of him and joined the Prince of Changshan, Sima Ai.

 After Sima Lun was deposed later that year, Liu Tun was appointed Assistant of the Left to the Masters of Writing.
-During his tenure, he was described as having performed diligently and kept the court free from corruption.
-He later became acting Palace Assistant Imperial Clerk, during which he submitted a petition to the court asking them to dismiss more than ten officials including the Prince of Dong'an, Sima Yao, which earned him praises.
-He was then officially instated as Palace Assistant Imperial Clerk and appointed Zhongshuzhi, Left General of the Guards and Colonel-Director of Retainers.
-Afterwards, he sent another petition for the dismissal of a few more officials.
+During his tenure, he was described as having performed diligently and kept the court free of corruption.
+He later became an acting Palace Assistant Imperial Clerk, during which he submitted a petition to the court asking it to dismiss more than ten officials, including the Prince of Dong'an, Sima Yao, which earned him praise.
+He was then officially instated as Palace Assistant Imperial Clerk and appointed Zhongshuzi, Left General of the Guards and Colonel-Director of Retainers.
+Afterwards, he sent another petition to dismiss a few more officials.

 In January 303, when Sima Ai fought Sima Jiong in Luoyang, Liu Tun sided with the former.
 After Sima Jiong was killed, Sima Ai enfeoffed Liu Tun as the Duke of Zhuxu.
-The following year in 304, Sima Ai was defeated by the alliance of the Prince of Hejian, Sima Yong and the Prince of Chengdu, Sima Ying.
+The following year, in 304, Sima Ai was defeated by the alliance of the Prince of Hejian, Sima Yong, and the Prince of Chengdu, Sima Ying.
 Liu Tun was dismissed from his office, but soon returned as Colonel-Director of Retainers.